OlliMeeco/meecodocs/guide/Credential service/Credential Schema.md

 **Request**

 * Name – name of the credential schema
-* JSON Schema
+* JSON Schema - json-file with the Credential Schema created based on the requiremenes
-* List organisations
+* List of organisations - consists of organisations where this credential schema can be used. optional parametr, can be completed later

 **Responses**